 Katz’s Delicatessen – 205 East Houston street (corner of Ludlow Street)

 Serendipity 3 was featured in one of my all-time favorite romantic comedies Serendipity with John Cusack and Kate Beckinsale.
-Although, the café was a phenomenon long before their characters, Johnathan and Sara, had a conversation about fate and it’s little signs over frozen hot chocolate here.
+Although, the café was a phenomenon long before their characters, Johnathan and Sara, had a conversation about fate and signs over frozen hot chocolate here.

 Soon after café’s opening in 1954, Andy Warhol dropped in for a cup of coffee.
 And then again.
 And then he proclaimed Serendipity 3 his favorite sweets shop.
 Marilyn Monroe was a regular.
 So was Jackie Kennedy.
 As you see, there are many reasons for visiting the iconic café in Upper East Side.
 I wrote about Serendipity 3 in more detail here.

-Is food good?
+How is the food?
 Food is fine, but nothing to write home about.
 Their signature frozen hot chocolate is amazing!

 What to order?
 Frozen hot chocolate!
 This is what Serendipity 3 is famous for and what Sara and Johnathan were having in the movie scene.
 John Cusack’s character actually proclaims it “the ultimate blended drink”!